blacklightpy/vaultofknowledge/🤠 Personal/Creative and Recreational/Metal Gear Saga.md

 - Galvez gives Big Boss control of an offshore rig, which Big Boss names Mother Base.
 - There are guerrilla fighters and AI weapons.
 - Huey Emmerich developed the Peace Walker weapon.
-- Paz takes control of Metal Gear C.
+- Paz takes control of Metal Gear ZEKE.
 - Paz wanted to take it back to Cipher, and was actually their spy.
 - She accuses Big Boss of having chosen the wrong path.
 - After the fight, Paz falls into the ocean, presumed dead.